Skip to main content

 }

-Call ContentSourceFactory.newContentSource() with a host name, port, user name, password, and SSL security options defined by newTrustOptions():
+Call ContentSourceFactory.newContentSource() with a host name, port, username, password, and SSL security options defined by newTrustOptions():

 ContentSource cs =